-where $a,b,c> 0$ and $d\equiv 1-(a+b+c)\geq 0$. \\\\ The non-trivial tripartite entangled states (\ref{ghzClass}) can be converted locally into the standard $\vert GHZ\rangle_{abc}=1/\sqrt{2}\left(\vert 000 \rangle_{abc} + \vert 111 \rangle_{abc} \right)$ state or vice versa by means of stochastic local operation and classical communication, whereas the three parties can locally transform the states (\ref{wClass}) into the state $\vert W \rangle_{abc}=1/\sqrt{3} \left( \vert 001 \rangle_{abc} + \vert 010 \rangle_{abc} + \vert 100 \rangle_{abc} \right)$ or vice versa under SLOCC \cite{durr622000}.
-The inequivalence between the states (\ref{ghzClass}) and (\ref{wClass}) means that if two arbitrary states $\vert \Phi\rangle$ and $\vert \Psi\rangle$ can respectively be converted either into $GHZ$-class or $W$-class then it will not be possible to transform $\vert \Phi\rangle$ into $\vert \Psi\rangle$ or vice versa under SLOCC.
+where $a,b,c> 0$ and $d\equiv 1-(a+b+c)\geq 0$. \\\\ The non-trivial tripartite entangled states (\ref{ghzClass}) can be converted locally into the standard $\vert GHZ\rangle_{abc}=\frac{\left(\vert 000\rangle_{abc} + \vert 111\rangle_{abc}\right)}{\sqrt{2}}$ state or vice versa by means of SLOCC, whereas the three parties can locally transform the states (\ref{wClass}) into the state $\vert W \rangle_{abc}=\frac{ \left( \vert 001 \rangle_{abc} + \vert 010 \rangle_{abc} + \vert 100 \rangle_{abc} \right)}{\sqrt{3}}$ or vice versa under SLOCC \cite{durr622000}.
+The in-equivalence between the states (\ref{ghzClass}) and (\ref{wClass}) means that if two arbitrary states $\vert \Phi\rangle$ and $\vert \Psi\rangle$ can respectively be converted either into $GHZ$-class or $W$-class then it will not be possible to transform $\vert \Phi\rangle$ into $\vert \Psi\rangle$ or vice versa under SLOCC.
 We already know that standard $\vert GHZ\rangle_{abc}$ states are suitable for controlled dense coding while standard $\vert W\rangle_{abc}$ states are not \cite{roy1550033}.
-Going further, we claim in this paper that if one can characterize a non-trivial tripartite state belonging to $GHZ$-class (\ref{ghzClass}) then the state is useful for controlled dense coding under suitable choice of the state parameters, whereas the $W$-class of states (\ref{wClass}) are not useful for CDC.
-Hence, it has practical significance to characterize a non-trivial tripartite entangled state belonging to any of these two inequivalent class of states.
+Going further, we claim in this paper that if one can characterize a non-trivial tripartite state belonging to $GHZ$-class (\ref{ghzClass}) then the state is useful for controlled dense coding under suitable choice of the state parameters, whereas if the state belongs to the $W$-class of states, defined in eq.(\ref{wClass}), then they are not useful for CDC.
+This claim will have practical significance in characterizing a non-trivial tripartite entangled state belonging to any of these two in-equivalent class of states.
 The question is: given a state, how to confirm that it belongs to either of these two class !
 Here the 3-tangle comes to rescue.
-The genuine tripartite entanglement suggested by Coffman \textit{et. al} \cite{coffman612000} has the ability to distinguish between the above two inequivalent class of states.
-It was shown in \cite{durr622000,lohmayer2006,elt102008} that the 3-tangle (a measure of genuine tripartite entanglement) is nonvanishing for any state in the $GHZ$-class (\ref{ghzClass}), while the 3-tangle vanishes for any state in the $W$-class (\ref{wClass}).\\
+The genuine tripartite entanglement suggested by Coffman \textit{et. al} \cite{coffman612000} has the ability to distinguish between the above two in-equivalent class of states.
+It was shown in \cite{durr622000,lohmayer2006,elt102008} that the 3-tangle (a measure of genuine tripartite entanglement) is non-vanishing for any state in the $GHZ$-class (\ref{ghzClass}), while the 3-tangle vanishes for any state in the $W$-class (\ref{wClass}).\\